g4s8/g4s8.github.io/_posts/2019-11-06-object-oriented-testing.md

 writting tests for [EO](https://www.elegantobjects.org/) code, where objects are immutable, sealed and behavior-based.
 These restrictions makes unit-testing much easier, than testing procedural code with DTOs, getters and mutable states.
-The only thing, that test should verify in object-oriented test is the correct behavior of object with provided testing state  (fake state).
+The only thing the test should verify in object-oriented test is the correct behavior of the object with provided testing state  (fake state).
-Whereas procedural test (I mean test for procedural code) should verify the data of class instance after some manipulations with injected mock objects simulating behavior.
+Whereas procedural test (I mean test for procedural code) should verify the data of class instance after some manipulations with injected mock objects for simulating behavior.

 ## Key concepts

 Ther're always three players in the unit-test:
- - Target - an object which should be tested
+ - Target - an object to tested
- - Matcher - an object who test the Target say what wrong with it if test failed
+ - Matcher - an object who test the Target and can say what's wrong with target if test failed
- - Assertion - a statement, which applies matcher to target and report the result
+ - Assertion - a statement which applies matcher to target and report the result

 **Target** should be immutable object with a state and behavior.